pivotal/blog/content/post/GPDB_accessing_Minio.md

 - user
 categories:
 - Greenplum
-- PostgreSQL
-- Greenplum Database
 - Minio
-- Docker

 date: 2018-03-07T17:16:22Z
 draft: true
 short: |
-  Using Greenplum to access Minio, high performance distributed object storage server
+  Parallel data transfer data between Greenplum and Minio
-title: Using Greenplum to access Minio, high performance distributed object storage server
+title: Using Greenplum to access Minio, distributed object storage server

 ---
 Pivotal Greenplum Database® (GPDB) is an advanced, fully featured, open source data warehouse.
 GPDB provides powerful and rapid analytics on petabyte scale data volumes.
 It provides S3 extension to access Amazon Simple Storage Service, a secure, durable, highly-scalable object storage.

 Minio is a high performance distributed object storage server, designed for large-scale private cloud infrastructure.
 Since Minio supports S3 protocol, GPDB can also access Minio server that is deployed on-premise or cloud.
 One of the advantages of using Minio is pluggable storage backend that supports DAS, JBODs, external storage backends such as NAS, Google Cloud Storage and as well as Azure Blob Storage.

-In this post, you can quickly learn how to use Greenplum to access Minio.
+In this post, you will learn to setup Greenplum with Minio in 10 minutes.

 ## Use cases:
 **Storing cold data:**

-Enterprises are leveraging external storages to store cold data such as sales data, customer data with transaction dates more than 2 years ago.
+Enterprises are leveraging external storages to store cold data such as sales data, customer data with transaction dates more than 1 year ago.
 Those data can be effectively stored on external storage such as Minio, distributed object storage.
 Whenever Greenplum customers want to analyze those cold data, customers can use S3 extension to dynamically load those data from Minio.
+Since Minio provides virtual storage for Kubernetes, local drive, NAS, Azure, GCP, Cloud Foundry and DC/OS, this use cases enable import / export operations to those virtual storages.

 **Sharing data with external systems**

+Typically, enterprises have needs to share data with multiple RDBMS and systems across the organization.
+One of the data sharing patterns is to store the data in an distributed object storage system such as Minio.
+Greenplum users  export existing data into Minio so other applications can access the shared data from Minio.

 ### How to setup and configure MINIO
 In this post, we will use docker to download and setup Minio image on your local machine.